JGSNETO/LearnCpp/README.md

 1. Prescription: Take a normal function and add template <class t>
 2. Now for type use T when called
 3. The compiler uses a signature matching routine to infer what the code should use for type

+### Enum

+- Originally enum types were created to be a simple type that allowed you to name a small number of named constants as a type.
+In the early use of enum in C++ the type was an integral type.

+### Generics and functions

+- New functions
+1. Default parameters, variable agument.
+2. Const parameters.
+3. Multiple types in a generic.
+4. Operator overloading.

+- Element of the array source are not be modified.
+Simple parameters, such as size, are typically call by value and can not be modified by the calling routine.
+- This concept is called "const correctness"

+### Multiple template arguments

+- We have used templates with one template parameter, but it is useful to have more that one distinct type in template.
+- More genericity - but be careful.

+### Cast

+- More types means worrying about conversions and more signatures
+- These static_cast operators are considered safe
+- The old operator (type) is deprecated as a reminder the other casting operators are:
+1. reinterpret_cast<type> : highly unsafe
+2. dynamic_cast<type> : used with classes
+3. const_cast<type> : cast away const-ness

+### Graph theory and Algorithms

+- A complete graph: Is a graph in which every edge exist in that graph in that map.
+- Graph as a data structure
+1. Connectivity matrix
+2. Edge list representation
+3. Tradeoffs - graph as an ADT